RockitBootcamp/HTML-and-CSS-Workshop/README.md

 > Tip: Have the students drag the WebWorkshop folder into SublimeText so they can see all files/folders.
 Also note that since it's a brand new install of Sublime, they may need to turn on the Sidebar by going to `View > Sidebar`

-# Learn the Code
+# Learn to Code

-The "Learn the Code" portion of the class is meant to teach the basics of how HTML and CSS work.
+This portion of the class teaches the basics of how HTML and CSS work.
 Make a new HTML file and save it so you can do demonstrations in the browser.
 Some students might want to follow along and do the same steps as the instructor, but it's important to aknowledge that for most students simply watching and not trying to keep up with typing is perfectly acceptable.

 ## HTML Tags and Whitespace